BlackpointCyber/threads/README.md

-# Threads Helper
+# Threads

-This helper was created to provide an easy to use tool for managing groups of Goroutines in common use-cases.
+Threads is an easy-to-use tool for managing groups of Goroutines in common use-cases.

 Example usage: